 # Top

-To find the area to enter your license key, head to wp-admin > LifterLMS > Add-ons & More
+To find the area to enter your license key, head to LifterLMS > Add-ons & More in your WordPress dashboard.

 Once you click the ‘My License Keys‘ button, a dropdown will appear where you can remove any existing license keys or enter your new license key.
 If you’re entering a new license key, copy and paste your key, then select ‘Add New‘.